-Please note that there is an important difference between the new government initiative to offer all KS1 children free school meals and the existing free school meal scheme.
+Please note that there is an important difference between the government initiative to offer all primary school aged children free school meals and the existing free school meal scheme.
 If you are on benefits and would like help with paying for school meals, you may apply via the Borough for free meals for your child.
 For each eligible child, St. Stephen’s is allocated £1,300 p.a. to help support the child and maximise their progress.
 The funding goes towards paying for things like extra tuition; school uniform; trips and out of school provision (school/holiday clubs).
 The funding to the school will be lost unless eligible parents continue to apply for financial help.
 It is therefore important that if you think your family income means that your child is eligible but they’re not registered, please either go to www.richmond.gov.uk/free_school_meals and fill out an application form or go to www.fsm.lgfl.net where you can quickly and easily check eligibility.
 The online application process is linked to the Department for Education’s system and gives an immediate ‘yes’ or ‘no’ response.

 HEALTHY PACKED LUNCHES

 The school recognises that some children may want to bring in a packed lunch.
 We encourage parents to provide healthy and nutritious lunches.
 As part of our ongoing drive to ensure the children eat healthily, sweets, crisps and chocolate should not be brought into school.
 No glass bottles or tins should be brought in either.
 Please also note that due to dietary requirements or intolerance, and religious observance, we insist that no food may be swapped or shared from packed lunches.
 Food not eaten in a packed lunch will be sent home with the child to ensure that parents know what their child has or has not eaten.
 All packaging is send home to give the child the opportunity to recycle.